nervosnetwork/docs.nervos.org/website/docs/essays/faq.md

 (tx_size + 4) * fee_rate / 1000
 ```

-if the transaction consists of large cycles of script, then you need to include cycles in the calculation of the fee, otherwise the fee rate of the transaction will not meet the expectations, of course, it also depends on the scenario, if the priority of the transaction confirm does not need so precise control, you can also directly use a rough estimate of the cycles, or do not consider cycles can also be, according to your own needs trade-offs.
+If the transaction consists of large cycles of script, then you need to include cycles in the calculation of the fee, otherwise the fee rate of the transaction will not meet the expectations, of course, it also depends on the scenario, if the priority of the transaction confirm does not need so precise control, you can also directly use a rough estimate of the cycles, or do not consider cycles can also be, according to your own needs trade-offs.

 ### Estimate FeeRate